William Adams (samurai): Diplomacy with Europe and New Spain

 In the same year, Adams received permission from both Japan and England to return to England.
-John Saris disliked Adams for his insistence on following Japanese customs, while Adams him self also had mutual feeling towards Saris for his percrived rude behavior.
+John Saris disliked Adams for his insistence on following Japanese customs, while Adams himself had mutual feeling towards Saris for his perceived rude behavior.
 After the Clove left, Adams helped out at the English trading post in Japan, although he was paid less than he had been working at the Dutch trading post.
-Richard Cocks, the head of the Hirado factory, praised Adams' manners and his calm temperament, which Cocks described as similar to those of his Japanese hosts.
+Richard Cocks, the head of the Hirado factory, praised Adams's manners and his calm temperament, which Cocks described as similar to those of his Japanese hosts.
 In a letter to the East India Company, Cocks wrote that he found Adams to be easy to approach and confirmed his willingness to cooperate with Adams for the next seven years.
 On the eve of Siege of Osaka, Ieyasu prepared for the war effort by stockpiling ammunition.
 In May, a company of English merchants tried to sell lead in Hirado but failed to find a buyer until, with the help of Adams, the shogunate purchased their entire stock.
 In the same month, the shogunate bought lead from a Dutch trading company.
 Later in June, Adams acted as middleman while Tokugawa Ieyasu stockpiled cannons, gunpowder, and bullets purchased from English merchants.
 The prices agreed upon were 1 kan for cannons, 2.3 bun for gunpowder, and 1.6 bun for bullets.
 Later in the same year, Adams wanted to organise a trade expedition to Siam to bolster profits and help the company's situation, so he bought and upgraded a 200-ton Japanese junk ship, renamed it Sea Adventure, and hired a crew: around 120 Japanese sailors and merchants, several Chinese traders, an Italian, a Spanish trader and Richard Wickham and Edmund Sayers of the English factory's staff.
 The ship sailed from Hirado in November.
 The enterprise aimed to purchase raw silk, Chinese goods, Biancaea sappan, deer skins, and ray skins for the hilts of katana swords.